Congress of Berlin

 The affected territories were instead granted varying degrees of independence.
 Romania became fully independent, though was forced to give part of Bessarabia to Russia, and gained Northern Dobruja.
-Serbia and Montenegro were also granted full independence but lost territory, with Austria-Hungary occupying the Sandžak region along with Bosnia and Herzegovina.
+Serbia and Montenegro were also granted full independence but lost territory, with Austria-Hungary occupying the Sanjak of Novi Pazar along with Bosnia and Herzegovina.
 Britain took possession of Cyprus.
 Of the territory that remained within the Ottoman Empire, Bulgaria was made a semi-independent principality, Eastern Rumelia became a special administration, and the region of Macedonia was returned to the Ottomans on condition of reforms to its governance.

 The results were initially hailed as a success for peace in the region, but most of the participants were not satisfied with the outcome.
 The Ottomans were humiliated and had their weakness confirmed as the "sick man of Europe".
-Russia resented the lack of rewards, despite having won the war that the conference was supposed to resolve, and humiliated by the other great powers in their rejection of the San Stefano settlement.
+Russia resented the lack of rewards, despite having won the war that the conference was supposed to resolve, and felt humiliated by the other great powers in their rejection of the San Stefano settlement.
 Serbia, Bulgaria and Greece all received far less than they thought they deserved, especially Bulgaria which was left with less than half of the territory envisioned by the Treaty of San Stefano.
 Bismarck became hated by Russian nationalists and Pan-Slavists, and later found that he had tied Germany too closely to Austria-Hungary in the Balkans.
 Although Austria-Hungary gained substantial territory, this angered the South Slavs and led to decades of tensions in Bosnia and Herzegovina, culminating in the assassination of Archduke Franz Ferdinand.

 In the long term, the settlement led to rising tensions between Russia and Austria-Hungary, and disputes over nationalism in the Balkans.
 Grievances with the results of the congress festered until they exploded in the First and Second Balkan Wars (1912 and 1913 respectively).
-Continuing nationalism in the Balkans was one of the causes of the First World War in 1914.
+Continuing nationalism in the Balkans was was a major factor for the First World War in 1914.